OFILWE560/Portfolio/README.md

 <h2 id="about">ABOUT</h2>

 <p>I'm a final-year Business Intelligence and Data Analytics student with a passion for turning raw data into meaningful insights.
-My work sits at the intersection of analytical thinking and practical problem-solving — whether that's writing clean Python pipelines, building visual dashboards, or applying machine learning to real-world questions.
+My work sits at the intersection of analytical thinking and practical problem-solving, whether that's writing clean Python pipelines, building visual dashboards, or applying machine learning to real-world questions.
 This portfolio showcases projects completed across different levels of complexity, from foundational data work to predictive modeling and NLP.</p>

 <h3>Codveda Technologies Internship Projects</h3>